 In December 2006, Stanley Park was struck by a major windstorm resulting in substantial disturbance – with 10,000 trees snapping or falling to the ground.
 The storm triggered the need for extensive restoration work and raised awareness about the lack of ecological information available for the Park and the need for an assessment of its ecological integrity.

-For these reasons, the State of the Park Report for the Ecological Integrity of Stanley Park (SOPEI) was created by the Stanley Park Ecology Society based on similar reports created by Parks Canada for National Parks.
-This report however, was designed with a stronger focus on the ecological aspects and a more detailed biophysical inventory section.
+For these reasons, in 2010, the first State of the Park Report for the Ecological Integrity of Stanley Park (SOPEI) was created by the Stanley Park Ecology Society (SPES) based on similar reports created by Parks Canada for National Parks.
+This report was designed with a strong focus on the ecological aspects of the Park and a detailed biophysical inventory section.

 SOPEI Report – the objectives